 I am working on several projects, using an assortment of focal model organisms (urchins, isopods, crabs, gastropods), aimed at understanding the lipid metabolism and trophic transfer of dietary fatty acids to the tissues of invertebrates.
 How are 'trophic tracers' transferred to basal consumers?
 How does food quality and environment influence these processes?
 Photo: Reyn Yoshioka.

-Kelp forest ecology and detrital subsidies
+Kelp forest ecology, conservation, and detrital subsidies